Crowns as retracts: Introduction

 {\em Crowns} can be regarded as the ``natural enemies'' of the fixed point property, because a crown being a retract of a poset directly delivers a fixed point free homomorphism.
 Brualdi and Dias da Silva \cite{Brualdi_DdaSilva_1997} generalized this observation by showing that $P$ does not have the fixed point property iff it contains a {\em generalized crown} as retract.

-In the present paper, we characterize posets having a crown as retract.
-Due to a result of Duffus et al.\ \cite{Duffus_etal_1980_DPR} cited at the end of Section \ref{sec_notation}, we can without loss of generality focus on crowns contained in the sub-poset $E(P)$ induced by the extremal points of $P$.
+In the present paper, we investigate crowns as retracts of finite posets.
+Due to a result of Duffus et al.\ \cite{Duffus_etal_1980_DPR} cited at the end of Section \ref{subsec_notation}, we can without loss of generality focus on crowns contained in the sub-poset $E(P)$ induced by the extremal points of $P$.

 The main part of our article deals with 4-crowns.
-Rival \cite{Rival_1976,Rival_1982} showed that every crown of minimal size contained in a flat poset $Q$ is a retract of $Q$, but this clearly does not imply that a 4-crown contained in $E(P)$ is a retract of a poset $P$ of arbitrary height.
-The obstacles are the {\em improper 4-crowns}: We call a crown $C = \setx{a,b,v,w}$ with minimal points $a,b$ and maximal points $v,w$ an {\em improper 4-crown} iff there exists an $x \in P$ with $a, b < x < v, w$; otherwise, we call it {\em proper}.
+We call a crown $\setx{a,b,v,w}$ with minimal points $a,b$ and maximal points $v,w$ an {\em improper 4-crown} iff there exists an $x \in P$ with $a, b < x < v, w$; otherwise, we call it {\em proper}.
 An improper 4-crown cannot be a retract of $P$, and if a proper 4-crown $C$ is a retract of $P$, all improper 4-crowns in $E(P)$ have to be mapped to $C$ in a smart way.
-The surprising result is that the ability to map the {\em total} poset $P$ onto $C$ in an order preserving way depends entirely on the ability to do so in the right way for the points of improper 4-crowns contained in $E(P)$.
+The surprising result is that the ability to map the {\em total} poset $P$ onto $C$ in an order preserving way depends entirely on the ability to do so for the points of improper 4-crowns contained in $E(P)$.

 This result implies that the points of $P$ not related to improper 4-crowns are irrelevant for $C$ being a retract of $P$ or not.
 At least for the non-extremal points of $P$ not being a mid-point of an improper 4-crown, this is easily understood because they can be removed by I-retractions.
 A detailed discussion is contained in Section \ref{subsec_Cgraph}.